bzamecnik/sms-tools/README.md

 This repository contains a library written in Python (with a bit of C) and complementary lecture materials for the [Audio Signal Processing for Music Applications](https://www.coursera.org/course/audio) course.

+## Forks

+There is the official repository (MTG) and many forks.
+This one is maintained, heavily refactored, has better API, docs, etc. but it is not backwards compatible with the current ASPMA assignments and instructional videos.
+For general usage of the library it is recommended to use this fork.

+- https://github.com/MTG/sms-tools.git - the official repository (may not be up-to-date)
+- https://github.com/bzamecnik/sms-tools.git - a maintained fork (this repo)

 ## Project structure

 - `smst` - the SMS tools Python package